reginaldford/sms/readme.md

 Exit the program with:

-`exit; `
+`exit;`

+Array element access, field access, parent command, diff, and simp are all new and will be in the 0.15 release.
-SMS still lacks a package management system and proper type checking.
+SMS still lacks a package management system, proper type checking, and many features of a more mature language.
 As these features are added, this README will be updated.
-Just note that type checking is essentially not being done for function calls, so we have undefined behaviour for errors like `"notANumber" + 5`;
+Type checking is essentially not being done for function calls, so we have undefined behaviour for errors like `"notANumber" + 5`;

 # FEATURES: